lbar/nexus3-export/README.md

 ## Purpose

 The purpose of this tool is to export a repository from Sonatype Nexus 3.
 Since version 3, the repositories stored in Nexus are not browsable by filesystem.
 The tool uses the Nexus API to extract all assets of a given repository.
+It also supports Basic Authentication, which is useful for repositories requiring authentication.

 ## Usage